 Subject to any further restrictions specified for a Fund, the day a subscription, redemption or conversion request is received by the Central Administration prior to 4:00 p.m.
-(Luxembourg time) (the "Subscription Deadline") on a Luxembourg Bank Business Day (as defined in Appendix C) is defined as a "Dealing Day" for all Funds (except, as discussed below, for the China A-Shares Growth Fund).
+(Luxembourg time) (the "Subscription Deadline") on a Luxembourg Bank Business Day (as defined in Appendix C) is defined as a "Dealing Day" for all Funds.
 Such deals will be priced on the same Luxembourg Bank Business Day if the Dealing Day is a "Valuation Day" (as defined in Appendix C), or on the next Valuation Day.